brown-bnc/xnat-tools/docs/code_standards.md

 bump_map = {"break" = "MAJOR", "new" = "MINOR", "fix" = "PATCH", "hotfix" = "PATCH"}
 ```

+When a PR is merged to the main branch, a dry-run of the Commitizen's bump action is run.
+If indeed a new version is created, you can manually trigger the **publish** workflow to tag a release, commit new docs and build and push the docker image to ghcr.io.

 ## Testing

 In the future we will add testing as part of CI.
 For the moment, you'll need to test yourself